Cynichill/DivaAPworld/docs/setup_en.md

 1. [Install DivaModLoader.](https://github.com/blueskythlikesclouds/DivaModLoader?tab=readme-ov-file#installation)
 2. Download and extract the Archipelago Mod listed under [Requirements.](#requirements)
 3. Place the extracted `ArchipelagoMod` folder into the `mods` folder.

+If `Hatsune Miku Project DIVA Mega Mix Plus\config.toml` has a `priority` line, usually filled by a mod manager, add `ArchipelagoMod` to it.

 #### Resulting mod file structure
 ```